Master of Divinity (3 years program – 128 units)

 Program Requirements

 Students receive the Master of Divinity degree upon a successful fulfillment of the following program requirements: 48 units of Biblical Studies, 16 units of History, 28 units of practical theology including field ministry, and 36 units of electives in any category which makes up the total 128 units.
-A student may transfer up to 40 units toward his or her degree program.
+Student may transfer up to 40 units toward their degree program.

-3) Demonstration of competence in Ministry Skills through coursework
+- Demonstration of competence in Ministry Skills through coursework.